TiagoBsCastro/ConceptSpectra/README.md

 pip install -e .
 ```

-Alternatively, you may use the package directly without installation by ensuring that the ConceptSpectra folder is in your Python path.
+Alternatively, you may use the package directly without installation by ensuring that the CO*N*CEPTSpectra folder is in your Python path.

 ## Usage

-ConceptSpectra can be used in two ways: as an imported module within your own Python scripts or via the command-line interface.
+CO*N*CEPTSpectra can be used in two ways: as an imported module within your own Python scripts or via the command-line interface.

 ### Library Usage

-Below is an example of how to use ConceptSpectra in your own Python script to compute the dark energy fluid power spectrum:
+Below is an example of how to use CO*N*CEPTSpectra in your own Python script to compute the dark energy fluid power spectrum:

 ```python
 import numpy as np